-From self-driving cars to factory robots, engineers are imagining new ways of connecting our world through IoT-enabled machines that integrate production processes.
-By: Mark Maas, Business Development Manager, Innovative Platforms
+From self-driving cars to factory robots, engineers are designing solutions for connecting IoT-enabled machines that integrate production processes.

 Each day, the media publishes new stories about the Internet of Things (IoT), often focusing on the promises and perils of enabling machines to communicate autonomously with other machines.
 While many of these stories look at self-acting or remotely hacked machines posing a threat to humans, the IoT story not often told is about how machines – equipped with sensors, programmed (by humans) with rules – can effectively communicate specific sets of data to other machines, which in turn use the data to efficiently, precisely, and safely perform certain crucial steps.
 The idea is to advance what we know as machine-to-machine (M2M) communications, by creating a network of self-monitoring, adaptive learning machines with the capacity to generate and transmit data – in real-time – in ways that offer immediate, complex interoperability designed to serve specific human requirements.